 If you're looking for a non-dairy source of bone-building calcium, chia seeds are a great choice.
-"One ounce of chia seeds (about two tablespoons) contains 17 percent of your daily value for calcium," says Kaufman.
+"One ounce of chia seeds (about two tablespoons) has 17 percent of your daily value for calcium," Kaufman says.
 That's almost as much calcium as a glass of milk.

-"Getting rid of the salt shaker at the table is one start, but reducing the amount of processed foods you eat may have an even bigger effect.
-Read your labels and look for products with 140 milligrams of sodium or less per serving," says Gueron.
+"Getting rid of the salt shaker at the table is one start, but reducing the number of processed foods you eat may have an even bigger effect.
+Read your labels and look for products with 140 milligrams of sodium or less per serving," Gueron says.

-When it comes to soda, you probably already know it's not the healthiest choice — but the reasons may be different than you think.
+When it comes to soda, you probably already know it's not the most nutritious choice — but the reasons may be different than you think.

-"Many of these sparkly beverages, often colas, contain high amounts of phosphorus, which, with a low-calcium diet, can cause excess calcium excretion and put your bones at risk," says Gueron.
+"Sparkling beverages like colas have high amounts of phosphorus, which can cause excess calcium excretion and put your bones at risk," Gueron says.

-The best advice to maintain bone health: "Keep it in balance and don't make soda your regular fluid of choice," says Gueron.
+The best advice to maintain bone health: "Keep it in balance and don't make soda your regular fluid of choice," Gueron says.

-"For someone who already suffers from bone loss, an intake exceeding about 300 milligrams of caffeine may worsen the condition.
-That's about the amount in a 16-ounce coffee," says Gueron.
+"For someone who already has bone loss, exceeding about 300 milligrams of caffeine may worsen the condition.
+That's about the amount in a 16-ounce coffee," Gueron says.

 "Read nutrition labels, because caffeine also shows up in more than just coffee.
-Other sources of caffeine include teas, sodas, energy drinks, nutrition bars, cocoa, chocolate and breakfast cereals," says Gueron.
+Other sources of caffeine include teas, sodas, energy drinks, nutrition bars, cocoa, chocolate and breakfast cereals," Gueron says.